APonce911/jekyll-mywebsite/_drafts/packages-and-imports-scala-for-the-impatient.md

       }
   </code></pre>

-  We can use Utils.percentOf instead com com.horstmann.Utils.percentOf because its used inside the parent scope.
+  We can use Utils.percentOf instead of com com.horstmann.Utils.percentOf because it is used inside the parent scope.

   If a package is defined with a conflicting name (Ex: collection vs scala.collection), one solution is to use absolute package names.
 Another approach is to use chained package clauses.